wjbernal/wjbernal/README.md

 <h2>About me</h2>

-I am a Software Engineer.
-In my hearth, I am a programmer.
+I am a software engineer.
+In my heart, I am a programmer.

-- <strong>I am the type of person who isn't satisfied until a solution is in place.
-I enjoy solving problems</strong> I look for creative solutions to complex technical problems.
+- I am the type of person who is not satisfied until a solution is found.
+- I enjoy solving problems and seek creative solutions to complex technical problems.
-- <strong>I love building, creating and fixing things</strong> not only in code, everywhere...
-So I envision a product and I love bringing it to life.
+- I love to build, create and fix things, not only in the code, everywhere...
+So, I imagine a product and I love to bring it to life.
-- <strong>I enjoy understanding how things works... from athoms to galaxies... </strong>
+- I enjoy understanding how things work...
-- <strong>When faced with an obstacle, I feel motivated to overcome it</strong>
+- When faced with an obstacle, I feel motivated to overcome it
-- <strong>I Can pay attention to details while also I am not losing sight of the big picture</strong>
+- Pay attention to the details! without losing sight of the big picture
-- <strong>I love being working with other people</strong>
+- Work with other people, be part of a team!
-- <strong>I like to learn continously</strong>
+- I like to learn continuously

-- <strong>I work well under pressure</strong>
+<h2>Interests</h2>

+- C#,
+- .NET core, MVC, Razor Pages, Web API, ASP.NET, Web Pages,
+-